skonfig/extra/README.md

 maintained in cdist itself or were not accepted in code cdist but could still be useful.

-This project does not have releases and is continously updated: see `CHANGELOG.md` for details.
+This project does not have releases and is continously updated: see git history for change log.

 ## Using cdist-contrib